sumeet/sumeet.me/resume.md

 ----------
 #### **Self**, 2018 - 2021
 #### *Structued programming environment*
-+ Created a prototype for a non-text based programming language with 30,000 lines of Rust code, ImGui, WebAssembly
++ Created a prototype for a non-text based programming language
++ 30,000 lines of Rust code, ImGui, WebAssembly
 + Was able to solve half of Advent of Code 2020 puzzles.
 Sample video @ tinyurl.com/maestro-sample
 + Work and research on V2 prototype ongoing